unemil/logger/README.md

 # [![doc-img]][doc]

-Structured logger implementation using a standard library.
+Structured logging implementation using a standard library.

 ## Install